cs2113-f24/cs2113-f24.github.io/j-units/J4-GUI-Swing.md

 The last (somewhat) new thing here is the fact that we use a private, inner class to manage the action events.
 This works well in this context because the private inner class has access to all the GUI components, and can take appropriate action.

-What makes this particularly interesting (at least to me) is that we can use the same action listener for three different components.
+What makes this particularly interesting (at least to me) is that **we can use the same action listener for three different components**.
 This is the beauty of OOP: they all rely on the same interface.
 When we apply the listener to a `JComboBox`, the event occurs when a new item is selected.
 When the listener is applied to a `JTextField` the event occurs when *enter* is hit.

 <br>
-<font color=red>PAUSE: Let's do problems 9 through 12 on the J5 worksheet now (rest of class)</font>
+<font color=red>PAUSE: Let's do problem 7 on the J5 worksheet now.</font>
 <br><br>

 ---